Zysberg/ChessVariant/README.md

 A Variant of the Game of Chess.

 ## Background
 Stratos' Game, in essence, is a combination of Stratego, Sid Meier's Ace Patrol, and Chess.
-The objective of the player is to capture the oponent's flag.
+The objective of the player is to capture (or destroy) the oponent's flag.

 ### How to Play
 Each turn consists of two legal moves, except on white's first turn, in which white makes 1 legal move.